Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.4.10.
 NSYSVER: the NEXTOR.SYS version changer

+**Note:** This tool is usually necessary only when using a `NEXTOR.SYS` file whose version is 2.0 or 2.1.
+Current version number is 3.0 or higher (see _[2.14.
+Enhanced NEXTOR.SYS](#214-enhanced-nextorsys)_), so this tool shouldn't be needed anymore.

-Some MSX-DOS command line applications are known to check the version number of MSXDOS2.SYS (NEXTOR.SYS in the case of Nextor) and refuse to work if this number is smaller than a certain value, typically 2.20.
-This was a problem in Nextor 2, in which the NEXTOR.SYS version number was 2.1; starting with Nextor 3 the NEXTOR.SYS version number is 3.0 or higher (see _[2.14.
-Enhanced NEXTOR.SYS](#214-enhanced-nextorsys)_), so this check shouldn't be a problem anymore.
+Some MSX-DOS command line applications are known to check the version number of MSXDOS2.SYS (`NEXTOR.SYS` in the case of Nextor) and refuse to work if this number is smaller than a certain value, typically 2.20.
+This was a problem in Nextor 2, in which the `NEXTOR.SYS` version number was 2.0 or 2.1.

-As a workaround for this issue, starting at version 2.0 beta 2 the NEXTOR.SYS version number returned by the DOSVER function call is stored in RAM and can be changed easily (see the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document for more details).
-A command line tool that allows you to easily do this change has been created as well, its name is NSYSVER.COM and can be used as follows:
+As a workaround for this issue, the `NEXTOR.SYS` version number returned by the DOSVER function call is stored in RAM and can be changed easily (see the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document for more details).
+A command line tool that allows you to easily do this change has been created as well, its name is `NSYSVER.COM` and can be used as follows:

 ```
 NSYSVER <major version number>.<secondary version number>
 ```

 For example: `NSYSVER 2.20`.
-Note that this will change only the value of the NEXTOR.SYS version number returned by the DOSVER function call; the VER command will still display the real file version number.
+Note that this will change only the value of the `NEXTOR.SYS` version number returned by the `DOSVER` function call; the VER command will still display the real file version number.

-Note: the version number change performed by this tool is temporary and it will cease to have effect (that is, the NEXTOR.SYS version number will revert to its real value) when NEXTOR.SYS is reloaded, either because the BASIC prompt is entered and exited via CALL SYSTEM, or because the computer is rebooted.
+Note: the version number change performed by this tool is temporary and it will cease to have effect (that is, the `NEXTOR.SYS` version number will revert to its real value) when `NEXTOR.SYS` is reloaded, either because the BASIC prompt is entered and exited via CALL SYSTEM, or because the computer is rebooted.

-Note: do not use this tool with NEXTOR.SYS versions older than 2.0 beta 2.

 #### 3.4.11.
 NEXBOOT: the one-time boot keys configuration tool

-The NEXBOOT.COM tool allows you to easily configure the keys to be used as one-time boot keys (see _[2.10.2.
+The `NEXBOOT.COM` tool allows you to easily configure the keys to be used as one-time boot keys (see _[2.10.2.
 One-time boot keys](#2102-one-time-boot-keys)_) in the next reset.
 The syntax is:

 ```
 NEXBOOT <boot keys>|. [*|<slot> [<slot>... ]]
 ```

-where the boot keys are the numeric keys, C for CTRL and S for shift, and `<slot>` are the slot numbers of the Nextor kernels to be disabled.
-For example `NEXBOOT 1C` will invert the CTRL and 1 keys, `NEXBOOT S 1 23` will invert the SHIFT key and disable the Nextor kernels in slots 1 and 2-3, and `NEXBOOT .
+where the boot keys are the numeric keys, C for CTRL and S for SHIFT, and `<slot>` are the slot numbers of the Nextor kernels to be disabled.
+The specified keys will be considered as pressed in the next boot.
+For example `NEXBOOT 1C` will make the 1 and CTRL keys be considered as pressed, `NEXBOOT S 1 23` will make the SHIFT key be considered as pressed and will disable the Nextor kernels in slots 1 and 2-3, and `NEXBOOT .
 2` will just disable the Nextor kernel in slot 2.

-When using version 1.1 or newer of NEXBOOT.COM you can also specify `*` to disable all the Nextor kernels, this is equivalent to pressing `N` while booting.
+When using version 1.1 or newer of NEXBOOT.COM you can also specify `*` to disable all the Nextor kernels, this is equivalent to pressing `N` in the boot menu.
 Note however that this will only work with Nextor kernels whose version is 2.1 or newer.

 In all cases, the tool resets the computer immediately after appropriately setting the keys information in RAM.

 #### 3.4.12.
 EMUFILE: the disk emulation mode tool

-The EMUFILE.COM tool allows creating disk emulation mode data files and entering disk emulation mode.
+The `EMUFILE.COM` tool allows creating disk emulation mode data files and entering disk emulation mode.
 The syntax for creating an emulation data file is:

 ```
 EMUFILE [<options>] <output file> <files> [<files> ...]